gianmarcog/Data-Analyst-Portfolio/README.md

 # Portfolio

-This is my perrsonally Data Analyst Portfolio
+This is my personally Data Analyst Portfolio